 The typical question that usually is first asked is “why did you start putting money on your walls?”
 The typical answer is someone a long time ago first stapled a $1 bill to the wall, and it caught on from there.
 We have been told that this tradition first started in 1988 when Jim gave a customer change and he decided to staple it to the wall.
 Write your name on a bill and come back and collect it when you re-visit this winery.
 Consider Prager a bank that pays no interest!
 There are two rules when it comes to the money on display; don’t take any bills from the walls and don’t put any USA money on top of existing international currency.
 One wall is more or less dedicated to international bills including banknotes from countries that do not even exist anymore.
 And see if you can find the $100 bill with the image of Jim Prager instead of Benjamin Franklin.

-And conversation invariably will turn to thick maze of cobwebs tangled over a number of old bottles on the windowsill.
-From what we have been able to determine – these cobwebs date back to around 1986 or so and have never been disturbed since.
+And conversation would invariably turn to the thick maze of cobwebs tangled over a number of old bottles on the windowsill.
+From what we have been able to determine from various conversations with the family, these cobwebs dated back to around 1986 or so and were never disturbed for nearly 40 years.
+However in May of 2025, these cobwebs were finally removed and the bottles cleaned and re-organized.
+By early June 2025, a single spider had already started spinning webs at the top of this window, hopefully the start of what will be several more decades of undisturbed webs.

-The small tasting room often gets crowded, especially on the weekends – a second overflow room is used as needed.
+The small tasting room often gets crowded, especially on the weekends – a second overflow room is available as needed.
 Several picnic tables are available outside of the winery.
 At least one loquat tree grows outside the tasting room and produces delicious fruit every year.
-We have broached the subject of making a loquat liqueur, but these fruits are difficult to process due to the large seeds inside.
+We have broached the subject of making a loquat liqueur to the Prager’s in the past, but these fruits are difficult to process due to the large seeds inside.

 Select Wines